tientranzt/the_goal/README.md

 - Add new goal (check done, near done, total goal, swipe rtl to remove goal, tap to expand detail goal)
 - Notification and remider when reminder date coming.

+## APK file in folder apk with 32 and 64bit version

 # Show images this application.

 <p float="left">